paipeline/LLMoptimFunc/classical_markowitz_model.md

 Ticker3,cov(Ticker3,Ticker1),cov(Ticker3,Ticker2),cov(Ticker3,Ticker3),...
 ...
 ```
 The classical Markowitz model can be formulated as a quadratic optimization problem.
-The objective is to minimize the portfolio variance while achieving a minimum expected return.
+The objective is to maximize expected return while minimizing portfolio variance.
 The mathematical formulation is as follows:

 ### Quadratic Model Explanation
 The classical Markowitz model is a quadratic optimization problem where the objective is to minimize the portfolio variance while achieving a specified expected return.
 The quadratic nature arises from the formulation of the portfolio variance, which is expressed as: